circuitvalley/USB_C_Industrial_Camera_FPGA_USB3/README.md

 #### Speed
 Supports MIPI bus clock 900Mbitsps Per lane with upto 4 Lanes, Total 3.6Gbitsps Sensor bit stream, Has been Tested upto 900Mbitsps with 8x Gear.</br>
-Pixel Processing pipeline with 2,4 or 8 Pixel per clock can reach morethan 110Mhz with Lattice Crosslink-NX LIFCL-40 High Speed, So basically Can process upto 880 MegaPixels per second.
+Pixel Processing pipeline with 2,4 or 8 Pixel per clock can reach more than 110Mhz with Lattice Crosslink-NX LIFCL-40 High Speed, So basically Can process upto 880 MegaPixels per second.
 With this can reach Around 120FPS with 4K resolution and around 30 FPS with 8K.
 Or even 3000 FPS with 640 x 480 as long as Camera and MIPI Wire allows.
-With Different Faster FPGA speed will very.</br>
+With Different Faster FPGA speed will be more.</br>
 FPGA Oputput Pipeline that runs on output clock, It feeds into Cypress FX3 32bit GPIF can do Max 160Mhz.
-Which FX3's specs limits max GPIF clock to 100Mhz.</br>
+Cyress FX3's specs limits max GPIF clock to 100Mhz.</br>

 #### Configurability
 **Selectable max RAW pixel width**</br>